-If you don’t have time to read and want to cut to the chase, know that my top three choices for the best Les Paul copy are the Epiphone Les Paul Standard, the D’Angelico Premiere Atlantic, and the PRS SE Standard 245.
+If you don’t have time to read and want to cut to the chase, know that my top three choices for best Les Paul copies are the Epiphone Les Paul Standard, the D’Angelico Premiere Atlantic, and the PRS SE Standard 245.
 All these are great options for beginners or intermediate players and deliver great value for money.

 From the dense hunks of mahogany that make up its iconic body to the powerful humbuckers that command a room, players have turned to Gibson Les Paul guitars for decades to tackle a bevy of music genres.

 Of course, not everyone has the budget for real, classic Les Paul, which is why there’s a thriving market and fierce competition to produce the best Les Paul copies — and for (non-Gibson) Les Paul guitars that aren’t copies, but that imitate the Gibson design and style very closely.
 Many take some creative liberties along the way.

 As a guitarist with a couple of decades of playing experience under my belt, I’ve played a number of these Les Paul copies (and actual Gibson guitars!) and have been quite impressed with their sound and feel.

 Here’s a quick list of the best Les Paul style and copy guitars that I reviewed for this article: